christian-brindley/custom-nodes/README.md

 npm run deploy display-message
 ```

 This will build the JSON import file as before, then push the node config via REST.
+The node may be modified and pushed again with the same command to update the installed version.

 ## Build processing